-In La Digue, the Veuve Noir Nature Reserve is home to lush tropical vegetation and an endemic bird species called the “black widow” (or veuve noire).
+The Veuve Noir Nature Reserve is home to lush tropical vegetation and an endemic bird species called the “black widow” (or veuve noire).
 You can get there by bike or oxcart, because there are no cars in La Digue.
-However, cars are allowed in Mahé and Praslin, the two biggest islands in the Seychelles.
-It’s easy to travel by plane or by boat from one island to another in the Seychelles.
+However, cars are allowed in Mahé and Praslin, the two biggest islands.
+It’s easy to travel by plane or by boat from one island to another.
 Several islands are in the immediate vicinity of Mahé and Praslin.
-Sainte-Anne and Cerf Island are next to Mahé.
+Sainte Anne and Cerf Island are next to Mahé.

 Nature reigns supreme on these small islands ; their marine parks give access to a spectacularly beautiful aquatic world.
 Silhouette, Bird Island, Frégate and Denis Island also make up the Inner Islands, near Mahé.

 These islands feel like paradise : they’re home to very few hotels, magnificent beaches and Eden-like nature.
 The Seychelles’ giant tortoises live on these unspoiled islands.
 Make the most of your holiday to the Seychelles by sampling the local cuisine.